 When I saw the Undergraduate of the Year Awards advertised through my university careers newsletter, I signed up almost immediately; there was nothing to lose but so much to gain.
 However, before progressing very far, I encountered some difficulties in France where I am currently studying on exchange.
 I put my application to one side for a couple of months, and only returned to it after I’d received several reminders from the team at TARGETjobs.
 Looking back, I’m so glad that they phoned me up and nudged me to push on with my application, as otherwise I doubt I’d be where I am today!

 After all this, I was just so happy to make it to the top 35.
-Making the shortlist of 10 was an achievement I had never anticipated and I went to the assessment day with a positive frame of mind feeling proud of simply coming this far.
-I found the day very enjoyable; it was nice to meet the other shortlisted candidates and to put faces to the name of Mayer Brown, who were clearly investing a lot in the competition.
-Numerous members of the firm gave up their time to be on the judging panel and networking drinks followed where we had the opportunity to mingle with the graduate recruitment team, trainees, associates and partners.
+Making the next shortlist of ten was an achievement I had never anticipated and I went to the assessment day with a positive frame of mind, feeling proud of simply coming this far.
+I found the day very enjoyable; it was nice to meet the other shortlisted candidates and to put faces to the names of Mayer Brown, who were clearly investing a lot in the competition.
+Numerous members of the firm gave up their time to be on the judging panel and networking drinks followed, where we had the opportunity to mingle with the graduate recruitment team, trainees, associates and partners.